User Guide

 - Refer to the Features below for details of each command.

-folder, deletion of a single data file could result in unexpected inconsistencies between data entries in the application.
+Please do not delete any json file in the generated data folder, deletion of a single data file could result in unexpected inconsistencies between data entries in the application.

 3. Features